Greece is becoming more and more popular as a travel destination for Americans.

 Hopefully, you will find this packing list useful.
 You can download and print it here – packing list for Greece pdf

-There are many things that need to be considered when you are packing for an international vacation.
+There are many things that need to be considered when you are packing for an international vacation to Greece.

 This guide has covered the basics, the essentials, and some extras on top to help you remember everything you need to pack for your trip.